 Designed for protected health information (PHI), meeting all regional compliance requirements including HIPAA, GDPR, and CCPA

 Streamline health workloads

 Unify healthcare data in the cloud to make PHI easier to exchange across the care continuum.
-Standardize diverse data streams such as clinical, imaging, device, and unstructured data using FHIR, DICOM, and MedTech services.
+Standardise diverse data streams such as clinical, imaging, device and unstructured data using FHIR, DICOM and MedTech services.

 Gain insights from PHI data in real time

-Prepare standardized data for advanced AI and machine learning applications and create cohorts for clinical research and trials.
-Connect to Power BI and Azure Synapse Analytics for visualizations and analytics, use SMART on FHIR apps to build new applications, and apply machine learning to create new algorithms for diagnosis assistance and research.
+Prepare standardised data for advanced AI and machine learning applications and create cohorts for clinical research and trials.
+Connect to Power BI and Azure Synapse Analytics for visualisations and analytics, use SMART on FHIR apps to build new applications, and apply machine learning to create new algorithms for diagnosis assistance and research.

 Build on a trusted cloud for healthcare

 Move from reactive to proactive care for better patient outcomes and experiences.
 Use the MedTech service to ingest high-frequency biometric data from devices, including wearables.
-Standardize that data into FHIR to view in context with other clinical datasets.
-Enable remote monitoring of patients with chronic diseases, accelerate decentralized clinical trials, and allow patients access to virtual care.
+Standardise that data into FHIR to view in context with other clinical datasets.
+Enable remote monitoring of patients with chronic diseases, accelerate decentralised clinical trials, and allow patients access to virtual care.